turingschool/curriculum-site/module3/assessments/rubric.md

 - describes how their code works, unprompted, by talking about the purpose of a code snippet or its design
 - explains their thought processes very clearly using proper technical terms.
 - clearly imparts knowledge and concepts through appropriate means (ex: diagrams, body movement, writing and speech).
-- talks at a level appropriate to their audience When explaining something.
+- talks at a level appropriate to their audience when explaining something.

 #### Leaning Don’t Hire